Special Report - Golden Loophole: How an alleged Turkish crime ring helped Iran

 But the police report alleges that some of the food shipments never actually took place, but consisted of counterfeit invoices submitted to Halkbank that should have raised plenty of red flags at the bank.

-The documentation included bills of lading that purportedly showed that cargoes “of 150,000 tonnes were being carried in vessels with a capacity of 5,000 tonnes,” the report alleges.
+The documentation included bills of lading that purportedly showed that cargoes "of 150,000 metric tons were being carried in vessels with a capacity of 5,000 tons," the report alleges.

-In another case, the report includes an alleged copy of an invoice for a shipment to Iran of about five tonnes of raw brown sugar.
+In another case, the report includes an alleged copy of an invoice for a shipment to Iran of about five metric tons of raw brown sugar.
 The cost?
 A whopping $250 a pound, more than a hundred times the market rate.

 The report also quotes from a wiretapped conversation with Zarrab in which an associate allegedly tells him about the food shipment records, "The documents we are giving are wrong.
 I mean, they are documents that do not exist in reality."